-In this day and age fitness and health are important parts of our daily lives.
+Today especially, maintaining both fitness and health should be important parts of our daily lives.
 Many of us are looking for an outlet to clear the head, let off some steam, leave the day behind, and focus on ourselves.
 For some people this means heading down to their local gym to lift weights, hitting the pavement for a run, or playing some form of sport.

 Brazilian Jiu-Jitsu is more than just a sport.
 It’s more than a martial art.
 It’s not just about letting off some steam.
 There are the obvious physical benefits; strength, conditioning, flexibility, cardiovascular fitness, core stability, and balance.
 But the benefits of Brazilian Jiu-Jitsu go way beyond the obvious physical benefits.
 It’s the things that you cannot see that are often overlooked, and have the biggest impact on your life.

-There’s a really great article I once read that for me, sums it up pretty perfectly….
+There’s a great article I once read that, for me, sums it up perfectly….

 “Simply put, training Brazilian Jiu-Jitsu will basically make you a better person.
 Think of every BJJ class a miniature Anthony Robbins seminar but with sweaty dudes trying to choke you”.